Niagara College

-The Niagara College of Applied Arts and Technology (frequently shortened to Niagara College and branded as Niagara College Canada) is a public College of Applied Arts and Technology within the Niagara Region and the city of Toronto in Southern Ontario, Canada.
+The Niagara College of Applied Arts and Technology (frequently shortened to Niagara College and branded as Niagara College Canada) is a public College of Applied Arts and Technology partnered with the private Toronto School of Management within the Niagara Region and the city of Toronto in Southern Ontario, Canada.
+As of 2023 Niagara has over 11,000 international students on study permits, among the highest in Canada.

-The college has four campuses: the Welland Campus in Welland, the Niagara-on-the-Lake Campus in Niagara-on-the-Lake, the Toronto School of Management Partnership Campus in Toronto and the Taif Campus in Ta'if, Saudi Arabia.
+The college has three campuses within Ontario: the Welland Campus in Welland, the Daniel J. Patterson Campus/Niagara-on-the-Lake Campus in Niagara-on-the-Lake, and the Toronto School of Management Partnership Campus in Toronto.
+Additionally it has international operations across Asia, including multiple campuses in Saudi Arabia under its Niagara College KSA subsidiary, and the Canada-China College in Wuhan, China.
 Their Maid of the Mist Campus in Niagara Falls closed in 2018.

 The college has 12,500 full-time students, including about 4,000 international students from a variety of countries.
 It offers approximately 100 post-secondary diploma, baccalaureate degrees and advanced level programs.
 Niagara College employs 291 faculty, 89 administration staff and 224 support staff and has graduated more than 50,000 students.